vixtera/edge/README.md

 User must be root or have sudo rights.

-Also you need request login/password by [vixtera.com](https://vixtera.com/contact-us/) for docker-registry.cmlatitude.com and for disributed version of applicaton (require authentication)
+Also you need request login/password by [vixtera.com](https://vixtera.com/contact-us/) for docker-registry.cmlatitude.com and for distributed version of applicaton (require authentication)

 #### Open ports on server